Matixo55/web-scraper/readme.md

 ## Testing
 After building applications, automatic tests will run.
 You can check results in tests container.
 ## Info
-Flask container might crash after first start (database will be created).
-It should automatically restart.
+Tests might fail after first start (database won't create on time).
+You can rerun them manually to ensure everything is working properly.
 <br>Having more than one instance running at the same time might cause problems.
-<br>This is an requirement task.
-It's described in **Task.pdf**
 ## Built With
 [Docker](https://www.docker.com/) - microservice host
 <br>[Flask](https://flask.palletsprojects.com/) - local server